defold/defold.github.io/manuals/bob.md

 : Delete all files in the build directory.

 `build`
 : Builds all project data.
-Add the `--archive` option to build a data archive file ("game.darc" in the build directory).
+Add the `--archive` option to build a data archive file ("`game.darc`" in the build directory).

 `bundle`
 : Creates a platform specific application bundle.
 Bundling requires that a built archive is present (`build` with the `--archive` option) and that a target platform is specified (with the `--platform` option).
 Bob creates the bundle in the output directory unless a different directory is specified with the `--bundle-output` option.
 The bundle is named according to the project name setting in *game.project*.
 The `--variant` specifies which type of executable to build when bundling and it together with the `--strip-executable` option replaces the `--debug` option.
 If no `--variant` is specified you will get a release version of the engine (stripped of symbols on Android and iOS).
 Setting `--variant` to debug and omitting `--strip-executable` yields the same type of executable as `--debug` used to do.